Years published: 1987, 1988, 1990, 2004, 2006, 2009, 2012, 2015, 2018

 Alpha-mannosidosis is a rare genetic disorder characterized by a deficiency of the enzyme alpha-D-mannosidase.
 Alpha-mannosidosis is best thought of as a continuum of disease that is generally broken down into three forms: a mild, slowly progressive form (type 1); a moderate form (type 2); and a severe, often rapidly progressive and potentially life-threatening form (type 3).
 The symptoms and severity of the disorder are highly variable.
-Symptoms may include distinctive facial features, skeletal abnormalities, hearing loss, intellectual disability, and dysfunction of the immune system.
-Alpha-mannosidosis is caused by mutations of the MAN2B1 gene.
-This genetic mutation is inherited as an autosomal recessive trait.
+Symptoms may include distinctive facial features, skeletal abnormalities, hearing loss, intellectual disability and dysfunction of the immune system.
+Alpha-mannosidosis is caused by changes (variants or mutations) in the MAN2B1 gene.
+This condition is inherited in an autosomal recessive pattern.

 Alpha-mannosidosis belongs to a group of diseases known as the lysosomal storage disorders.
 Lysosomes are particles bound in membranes within cells that function as the primary digestive units.
 Enzymes within the lysosomes break down or digest particular nutrients, such as complex molecules composed of a sugar attached to a protein (glycoproteins).
 Low levels or inactivity of the alpha-mannosidase enzyme leads to the abnormal accumulation of compounds upstream in the metabolic pathway in the cells of affected individuals with unwanted consequences.

-The symptoms, progression and severity of alpha-mannosidosis vary widely from one person to another, including between siblings who share the same mutation.
+The symptoms, progression and severity of alpha-mannosidosis vary widely from one person to another, including between siblings who share the same gene variant.
 Alpha-mannosidosis represents a spectrum or continuum of disease and is highly individualized.
 Some individuals develop symptoms shortly after birth and may develop potentially life-threatening complications in infancy or early childhood.
 Other individuals develop more moderate symptoms usually with onset before the age of 10.
-In some cases, individuals may not be diagnosed until adulthood.
+Some individuals may not be diagnosed until adulthood.

 The disorder is generally broken down into three separate subtypes: mild (type 1), moderate (type 2) and severe (type 3).
 Most affected individuals fall into the moderate subtype.
 It is important to note, because of the highly variable nature of the disorder, that affected individuals will not have all of the symptoms discussed below.